 01 Jul Emma Elizabeth Soyer, nee Jones.

-Elizabeth made it her life’s work to support Emma, who was a very precious polymath.
+Elizabeth made it her life’s work to support her daughter Emma, who was a very precious polymath.
 By the age of 8, she had mastered Italian and French.
 Her two major loves were playing the piano and painting.
 Her mother employed Jean Ancot to give Emma piano lessons.
 When Carl Maria Von Weber was invited to listen to her play, he declared she had a brilliant career ahead of her.
-However, also at this time (1817) Emma Mother’s asked the celebrated artist Francois Simonau to mentor her daughter, it quickly became clear that painting was going to be her passion.
-Elizabeth Jones nee Newton spent so much time with her daughter’s mentor that she married him at St Mary’s Church, Lambeth on 23rd October 1820.
+However, also at this time (1817) Emma mother’s asked the celebrated artist Francois Simonau to mentor her daughter, it quickly became clear that painting was going to be her passion.
+Elizabeth Jones nee Newton spent so much time with her daughter’s mentor that she married him at St Mary’s Church, Lambeth on the 23rd October 1820.
 Emma quickly became on par with her mentor.
 At the age of 10, Emma became the youngest person to have a painting on show at The Royal Academy Summer Exhibition with a painting named ‘Watercress Woman’.
-However, the title was taken away from her in 2010, another 10-year-old Felix Chadwick Histed submitted a painting called ‘Trees’.
+However, the title was taken away from her in 2010, by another 10-year-old Felix Chadwick Histed submitted a painting called ‘Trees’.
 Simonau first submitted a painting

-(1859) there was no one to contradict this statement, as you can see by the two images these were paintings that were exhibited in the Summer Exhibition at The Royal Academy.
+there was no one to contradict this statement, as you can see by the two images these were paintings that were exhibited in the Summer Exhibition at The Royal Academy.
 Even the year she married 1837 two of Emma’s paintings -The Escape and The Blind Boy were being exhibited at the Royal Academy.